chmouel/tektonbundle/README.md

 tektonbundle /path/to/dir value="hello"
 ```

-The value of the template would be substited with the value your provided.
+The value of the template would be substited with the value you have provided.

 If no value has been provided, it will be kept as is (you will end up with a `key: {{value}}` in your template).